Jroland/kafka-net/README.md

 Status
 -----------
 Tested with Kafka 0.8.2.

-It is a work in progress and was still not deployed to production.
+This library is still work in progress and was still not deployed to production.
 We will update when it does.

 ##### The major items that needs work are: